cisco/webex-assistant-sdk/get_started_documentation/README.md

 Feel free to go to any individual section by following the links above.
 Or just follow the full document step by step and go through all the sections.

+## Disclaimer

+The `Skills Service` is still in development and there might be some changes in the next couple weeks.
+We'll try to keep this documentation as up to date as possible.

+Also, we are working on some tools that automate some steps you will need to do manually in this guide.
+So we'll share these tools as well as they become available.

 # Skills Architecture Overview

 In order to better understand what we are doing in this guide, we'll start with a high level overview of how